verge-io/docs/docs/product-guide/permissions.md

 # Permissions

 User and group permissions provide for a high degree of granularity, allowing access to be configured down to a particular object instance.
-Users are created and administered for each separate cloud; each tenant created is a separate VeregOS cloud and thus has its own users, groups and permission settings to control activity within the tenant.
+Users are created and administered for each separate cloud; each tenant created is a separate VergeOS cloud and thus has its own users, groups and permission settings to control activity within the tenant.

 <br>
 <br>